MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 ### Inference

-A large language model requires just 2 files.
-If you look at [Llama-2-70b](https://ai.meta.com/llama/) by MetaAI, the name tells a lot about its makeup: It's the second iteration of the Llama model series, with 70 billion individual model parameters as part of it.
-As of now, this exact model is the most powerful one with openly available weights, meaning the specific values to use for all the parameters are known publicly.
+A large language model requires just 2 files, at a minimum.
+If you look at [Llama-2-70b](https://ai.meta.com/llama/) by MetaAI, the name indicates key details about the model: It is the second iteration of the Llama model series, with 70 billion individual model parameters as part of it.
+As of now, this exact model is the most powerful one with openly available weights.
+This means that the specific values to use for all the parameters are known publicly.

 > This public approach is in contrast to e.g. OpenAI's ChatGPT, where the only thing a user may see and interact with are the inferences and inputs.
 Weights are not shared here.

 Llama-2-70b consists of just two files:
 - `parameters`: This file is ~140 GB (2 Bytes per weight, datatype is Float-16) and houses the weights, meaning the representations of the 70b parameters
 - `run.c`: Within this file, a very compact code allows for training and interaction with the parameters through inference.
-Here, the programming language used is called `C`, but languages like `Python`, `C++` or `Julia` can theoretically be used here as well
+Here, the programming language used is called `C`, but languages like `Python`, `C++` or `Julia` can be used here as well, theoretically

-> Beware that this duality of two files is enough to house the entire model.
+> Beware that this duality of files is enough to house the entire model.
 You could download these files (on say your M2 MacBook), run the model and this would work just fine.

 To really drive the point home, one could just cut the internet access, then ask the model to describe a specific company or come up with a recipe or anything like that, and the model would answer.
-This is because inference is done solely based on parameters.
+This is because inference is done solely using parameters.
 Text is solely generated based on parameters.
-Nothing else matters to Llama.
+No external information is used during inference.

 <img src="./img/Pasted%20image%2020231123104403.png" width="250" height="auto" />